 In this paper, we develop a genetic algorithm to guide the autonomous vehicles through several adjacent intersections.
 Two encoding schemes are designed based on fundamental mini-groups.
 A heuristic named Smallest Extra Time (SET) is also proposed for decoding the chromosome and obtaining complete solutions that can be evaluated by a fitness function.
 Besides, crossover and mutation operators suitable for each encoding scheme are also devised.
 As already mentioned in Section 3.1, solving the target problem is usually achieved by two types of decisions-vehicle passing group forming and vehicle passing group sequencing.
-The proposed GA will search for good vehicle passing groups by different ways corresponding to different encoding schemes.
+The proposed GA will search for good vehicle passing group formation and the sequence of these vehicle passing groups by different ways corresponding to different encoding schemes.